 Project Management is the application of expertise, techniques and tools for managing the short-term goals, initiatives and objectives associated with the design and construction tasks for a specific project.
 A project manager can be an individual or a Construction Manager (CM) who is responsible for identifying required tasks, overseeing the completion of those tasks, managing relationships between contractors and subcontractors and guiding these efforts to meet the project Owner's objectives.

 Project Management Plan

-A document prepared by the CM, and approved by the owner, which defines the owner's goals and expectations including scope, budget, schedule, and quality and the strategies to be used to fulfill the requirements of the project.
+A Project Management Plan (PMP) is prepared by the Construction Manager (CM) and approved by the Owner.
+The PMP defines the Owner's goals and expectations including the scope of work, budget, program and quality and the strategies for fulfilling the project's contractual requirements.

 Project Procedures Manual

 A Project Procedures Manual (PPM) is a document that details a project's structure, setup and administration requirements.
 This includes detailing the functional roles and responsibilities of key participants, defining the scope and limits of authority, outlining key project activities and phases and providing participants with the necessary administrative forms, policies